All Episodes

 And in my view, so did Moderna and all the other vaccine companies.

-They've been lying this entire time and it looks like it's all about to be exposed because RFK Jr. has promised that he's going to unleash information revealing the true causes of autism and that's going to happen this calendar month September imagine do you think he's going to show that vaccines cause autism or will he point to some like just aluminum
+And it looks like it's all about to be exposed because RFK Jr. has promised that he's going to unleash information revealing the true causes of autism.

-I hope that's not what happens.
+I hope that's not what happens, but that could happen.

 I don't trust any of it until we see it.

-But RFK Jr. could be on track to doing something extraordinary and courageous, which is why Big Pharma is rallying its troops and its influence and its money and media buys to try to destroy RFK Jr.
+But RFK Jr. could be on track to doing something extraordinary and courageous, which is why Big Pharma is rallying its troops and its influence and its money and media buys to try to destroy RFK Jr., calling him a threat to public health.

-He's a threat to public health.
+Now, yeah, he's a threat to public health.

-The pervs with all the demon tattoos on their chests and their bondage leather photos and all their weird leather puppy dog face perv friends and gay sex orgies and whatever.
+You're not supposed to look at the actual demons that were running the CDC, the pervs with all the demon tattoos on their chests and their bondage leather photos and all their weird leather puppy dog face perv friends and gay sex orgies and whatever.

-Like those are the people who have been running the CDC.
+Like, those are the people who have been running the CDC.

 That's not hyperbole.